-- → Working at heights: risk of falling to another level from, in many cases, considerable height. - → Work involving electrical hazard: risk of electrical contact, arc flash, fire or spatter from incandescent material. - → Handling large loads: risk of objects falling or of becoming trapped by objects. - → Work in confined spaces: risk of suffocation or explosion.
+- Working at heights: risk of falling to another level from, in many cases, considerable height. - Work involving electrical hazard: risk of electrical contact, arc flash, fire or spatter from incandescent material. - Handling large loads: risk of objects falling or of becoming trapped by objects. - Work in confined spaces: risk of suffocation or explosion. - Traffic accidents: risk of crashes, being run over, fire.